 - Some terms of trade include a personal guarantee from shareholders, so if you are a shareholder of a company you may also be at risk.

-You cannot establish a trust specifically for the purpose of defeating creditors.
+You cannot establish trusts specifically for the purpose of defeating creditors.

 Relationship property claims